This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 - White rum - Bacardi is produced in Puerto Rico where the Pina Colada claims to be from.

-How to make a Pina Colada:
+How to make a tropical Pina Colada:

 Remove the top of the pineapple, then cut it into 4 wedges trying to avoid the center.